 Note that only the Procedure argument is required.
 You can authenticate using the User and Password (or Hashedpassword) arguments if security is enabled for the database.
 Use Password to send the password as plain text or Hashedpassword to send the password as an encoded string.
-(The hashed password must be a 64-byte hex-encoding of the 32-byte SHA-256 hash.)1
+(The hashed password must be either a 40-byte hex-encoding of the 20-byte SHA-1 hash or a 64-byte hex-encoding of the 32-byte SHA-256 hash.)1